chuanqizhu0725/phase-field-models/README.md

 This repo is for developing pf models from scratch and improving understanding from perspectives of mathematics, computer science and material science.

-Language: Python
+Language: C++, Python
-The reason of choosing this language is because it is close to matlab, which I used beofre.
-Efforts will be made to improve the performace of the python code comparing to C++.
+C++ does the compuation and python does the visualization

 Reference of numerical Model: